Breakfast. Either the thorn in your side or the meal you look forward to the most.

 This mighty seed expands up to 3 times its' original size when wet, has 5 times the amount of calcium than regular milk and twice the protein of any other seed, bean or grain.

-When used with the right accompaniments, it provides good omega 3 fats, antioxidants and fills you up.
+When used with the right accompaniments, it provides good omega 3 fats and antioxidants.

 Combining the right ratio of liquid (generally 1:4) sees this mighty seed form a pudding consistency and best of all its' made in a matter of minutes, 'sets' while you sleep and is ready and waiting for your morning.